phronmophobic/blog/markdown/easel-one-year.md

 ## What is Easel?

 Easel is an IDE written in Clojure that I've been working on for the last year.
-See it in action <https://youtu.be/eXJitF8Jvyg>.
+See it in action <https://youtu.be/sceGtaNHxcM>.

 Easel itself is relatively focused.
-It provides a model for specifying tools and screen space to show tools in the same window.
+It provides a model for specifying tools and a simple user interface for arranging tools in the same window.
 The bulk of the functionality you would expect from an IDE is provided via simple, modular tools that can share data with each other.
 Tools can also be used independently outside of Easel.
 Think of it as an IDE as a library.
 Some examples of tools are text editing, terminal emulation, data inspection, web browsing and more.

 ## Why Easel?